FenixTrax18/Project-2/README.md

 ## Description of Project 2 Team 5 (App Name TBD):
 Looking to vacation to Mars?
 Check the weather for your stay before you go!
 (App Name), your daily does of Mars info.
 View weather trends, forecast, and data charts.
-View photos for a more inticing visit!
+View photos for a more enticing visit!